The Legend of Zelda: Four Swords Adventures: Reception

 In 2006, Nintendo Power rated Four Swords Adventures the 48th best game made on a Nintendo system.
 It received a score of 86 out of 100 based on 55 aggregated reviews from Metacritic, and an average score of 85% based on 67 reviews from GameRankings.

 GameSpot praised the game's connectivity feature with the Game Boy Advance, claiming that this is "a truly compelling reason to invest in a GameCube-to-GBA link cable" and that "using the Game Boy Advance as a controller has an appreciable impact on the experience".
 They praised the story and said, noting that the differences between the original Four Swords and Adventures is a more persistent narrative.
 The game was applauded, with critic remarking that Adventures improved on the original Four Swords' visuals, making the Wind Waker-derived visual style more reminiscent of the cel-shaded adventure of Link.
 The audio was noted, with a review remarking that the sound design for Four Swords Adventures is familiar to anyone who has played any The Legend of Zelda game, including The Wind Waker.
-GameSpot later named it the best GameCube game of June 2004.Four Swords Adventures also received criticism.
-Game Revolution said about the game and was particularly critical of the graphics, calling it an odd mix of cheap 2D SNES sprites and nice GameCube particle effects, believing that it created an inconsistent feel.
+GameSpot later named it the best GameCube game of June 2004.

+Four Swords Adventures also received criticism.
+GameRevolutions review about the game was particularly critical of the graphics, calling it an odd mix of cheap 2D SNES sprites and nice GameCube particle effects, believing that it created an inconsistent feel.
 They also criticized the requirement of the link cable, saying that the required use of the GBA for multiplayer limits the play potential.Four Swords Adventures was the third best-selling game of June 2004 in North America with 155,000 units, and has since sold 250,000 copies, becoming a part of the Player's Choice line.
 The game also sold 127,000 units in Japan.
 Producer Eiji Aonuma felt the game's sales were disappointing due to each player needing a Game Boy Advance and a Link Cable, which made it difficult to convince consumers that they needed to play the game.